We are fit2fit Accredited for both Quantitative (Portacount) & Qualitative (Taste Test) face fit testing.

 Anybody who wears Respiratory Protective Equipment (even disposable masks) requires training, the responsibility for this is the employers.

 To help you meet your legal obligations on training we will provide you with access to an online webinar which needs to be watched by everybody who requires a face fit test and particular attention should be paid to the donning and doffing procedures.

 Prior to the testing taking place the donning and doffing procedures should be practiced until the wearer is confident in doing it.

 We can test all types of tight fitting respiratory protective equipment: Full mask respirators, SCBA, reusable half masks, disposable masks etc.

-Both are valid and approved methods for face fit testing and each method has its uses and limitations.
+Both are valid and approved methods for testing and each method has its uses and limitations.